patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Consumers/clients - not producers - do data transformation

-- [ ] Avoid using a unified intermediate format or canonical data model

-  > These reduce agility and autonomy
+- [ ] Avoid using a unified intermediate format or canonical data model as these reduce agility and autonomy

 - [ ] Build your application for an untrusted environment (the open internet)